 -

-Our program emphasizes the multiple ways of learning through experience.
-Interprofessional education (IPE) opportunities can be found as early as the first year of study.
-You’ll get to work with different healthcare professional students in the physical therapy, physician assistant and pharmacy programs at St. Joe’s, as well as with students in other academic institutions.
+Our program emphasizes multiple ways of learning through experience, and interprofessional education (IPE) opportunities can be found as early as your first year of study.
+You’ll get to work with different healthcare professional students in the physical therapy, physician assistant and pharmacy programs at Saint Joseph’s, as well as with students in other academic institutions.
 You'll also have the opportunity to engage in international service learning projects with other health care professionals.

 What Can You Do with a Master’s in Occupational Therapy?